HumairKashan/HumairKashan/README.md

 - 👋 Hi, I’m @HumairKashan
-- 👀 I’m interested in programming
+- 👀 I’m interested in Linux
-- 🌱 I’m currently learning Software Engineering
+- 🌱 I’m currently learning Cyber-Security
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...